Bienvenue! Willkommen! ¡Bienvenido! Welkom! Yōkoso! Aloha! Welcome!

 In the Summer of 2015 (August 24, 2015 to be precise), I began a daily, on-going, year-long study and prayer of Psalm 46 with particular emphasis on the first part of verse 10 … “Be still, and know that I am God.”
 Little did I realize at the time the exciting spiritual journey I would embark on as I conducted my 365+ consecutive days of research and contemplative prayer practice of this popular, controversial, and frequently misunderstood verse of Scripture.
 What is now known as Nexus Prayer is the result.

-Today, I invite you to connect with God by joining this pilgrimage of quietude with me through the journal, pages, and resources of this website.
+Today, I invite you to make this pilgrimage of quietude into the heart of God’s love with me through the journal, pages, and resources of this website.
 Along the way, I hope you discover just as I have, the personal and transformational relationship with Jesus Christ that is available to you by simply being still and knowing God through nexus prayer.

 Again, welcome to Nexus Prayer!